 The Atlantic Institute

-Based at Rhodes House at Oxford University, the Atlantic Institute supports the global network of Atlantic Fellows throughout their careers with opportunities to connect, exchange ideas and further develop their skills as leaders and changemakers.
+Supporting the global network of Atlantic Fellows throughout their careers with resources and opportunities to connect, exchange ideas and further develop their skills as leaders and changemakers.

 More Major Concluding Grants

 We also made a series of other major investments in our final years to advance opportunity and promote equity and dignity.
 Here are highlights of this work and the people and organizations doing it.

 Video: A Major Milestone for Dementia in Ireland: A National Strategy